-The Audit Committee, under the responsibilities and duties outlined in its charter, is to pre-approve all audit and non-audit services provided by the Accounting Firm.
+The Audit Committee, under the responsibilities and duties outlined in its charter, is to pre-approve all audit and non-audit services provided by EY.
 These services may include audit services, audit-related services, tax services and other services as allowed by law or regulation.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specifically approved amount.
-The Accounting Firm and management are required to periodically report to the Audit Committee regarding the extent of services provided by the Accounting Firm in accordance with this pre-approval and the fees incurred to date.
+EY and management are required to periodically report to the Audit Committee regarding the extent of services provided by EY in accordance with this pre-approval and the fees incurred to date.
 The Audit Committee may also pre-approve particular services on a case-by-case basis.

-The Audit Committee, or the Audit Committee Chair under authority of the Audit Committee, pre-approved 100% of the Company's 2013 and 2014 audit fees, audit-related fees, tax fees and all other fees.
+The Audit Committee, or the Audit Committee Chair under authority of the Audit Committee, pre-approved 100% of the Company's 2014 and 2015 audit fees, audit-related fees, tax fees and all other fees.